AKJUS/go-web-app/.changeset/large-rings-wash.md

 "go-web-app": patch
 ---

-Update the ERU MHPSS Module in the Catalogue.
+Update on the ERU MHPSS Module in the Catalogue of Services Update on a PER role profile